Birdwatching In Ontario’s Southwest

 - Pinery Provincial Park is a perfect location for watching some of the world’s most beautiful sunsets, but it is also a popular park for bird watching.
 The park has 10 kilometres of sandy beach along the stunning Lake Huron coastline.
 Inside the park, you’ll find lots of hiking trails that showcase the fragile oak savannah and coastal dune ecosystems that play host to more than 300 species of birds.

-If you’re heading to the beautiful Southwest region for birdwatching, why not turn it into an overnight getaway with some of our unique accommodations or packages in the area?
+If you’re heading to the beautiful Southwest region for birdwatching, why not turn it into an overnight getaway with some of Landsby’s unique packages in the area?
 You’re sure to return home relaxed and invigorated.